Biology (BIOL)

 BIOL 447L PLANT PHYLOGENY LABORATORY2 Credits

 Plants useful or harmful to man, their origins and history, botanical relationships, chemical constituents which make them economically important, roles in prehistoric and modern cultures and civilizations, and the potential of the plant kingdom for new economically important species.
-Field trips required.
+This course does not require prior knowledge of plant science.

 BIOL 449 MOLECULAR BIOLOGY OF THE CELL3 Credits